Keystone-Strategy/db/README.md

 // package.json
 {
 ...
-  mongo-migrate: { migrationsPath: './path/where/migration/will/save' }
+  db: { migrationsPath: './path/where/migration/will/save' }
 ...
 }
 ```